patrickbwarren/qgis3-survex-import/README.md

 *declination <specified> ; if you need to explicitly specify such *end <subsurvey>
 ```
-These can of course be spread saperate `*include` files and indeed one
+Usually, this would be spread across separate `*include` files and
-would normally split out each individual survey trip into its own
+indeed one would normally split out each individual survey trip into
-`.svx` file, with its own `*begin` and `*end`, however discussion of
+its own `.svx` file, with its own `*begin` and `*end`, however
-'best practice' for organising survey data is probably best left to
+discussion of 'best practice' for organising survey data is probably
-another place.
+best left to another place.

 ### What to do next